aletterayear/aletterayear/README.md

 ### 6. Monitor and Sell Tokens
 - Continuously monitor the value of the tokens created in Step 3.
-- Sell all tokens early once their value is sufficient to fund your operations for an additional **3, 11, or 69** years.
-- Do not retain ownership of the tokens once funds are secured.
+- Do not retain ownership of the tokens when you have sufficient funds.
 Allow the **Community Takeover (CTO)** to run and manage the token project independently.
+- Sell when your holding value is sufficient to fund your operations for another **3, 11, or 69** years.
+You only need enough to self-sustain.

 ---

 ### 7. Reinvestment and Rewards
 - If your wallet contains excess funds beyond your operational needs:
   - Allocate **69%** of the surplus to purchase tokens you created in previous years, if available.
-  - Airdrop these purchased tokens proportionately to the top 101 holders of the newly created token from Step 3.
+  - Airdrop these purchased tokens proportionately to the **top 101 holders** of the newly created token from Step 3.

 ---